 - A limited number of private single rooms will be made available on a first-come, first-serve basis.

 - Students who reside in the DSU Living and Learning Commons will be required to purchase, at minimum, the 10 meal plan option.

 - 2 full-size beds

 Facility operation and on-site staff

-The new residential facility will be operated by DSU’s Department of Housing and Residential Education in the Division of Student Affairs and falls under its rules and regulations.
+The Commons will be operated by DSU’s Department of Housing and Residential Education in the Division of Student Affairs and falls under its rules and regulations.
 The staff will include a live-in resident director, resident assistants, front desk staff and on-site security officers.